-Terms for customs clearance for consignments sent to foreign countries
+Terms for customs clearance for parcels to be sent abroad

 Packages and letters with contents subject to customs duty to be sent out of Norway

 For all consignments of goods/objects to be sent abroad, the sender (exporter) is responsible for ensuring that the necessary customs documentation accompanies the consignment.
 Documentation requirements include an accurate description of the contents of the consignment and details of the product value.
 The requirements also apply to gift consignments.